fscss-ttr/FSCSS/CONTRIBUTING.md

 ## How to Contribute

-You can contribute by:
+The **fscss-ttr** org is the home of the FSCSS plugin ecosystem.
+Contributions here include:

+- Building new plugins
-- Fixing bugs
+- Fixing bugs in existing plugins
-- Improving performance
+- Improving plugin performance
-- Adding new features
+- Adding or refining plugin-specific features
-- Creating plugins
+- Writing examples, demos, and tutorials
 - Enhancing documentation

-- Writing examples and tutorials
-- Improving CLI functionality
+> Looking to contribute to the **core FSCSS engine**?
+Head over to [Figsh/xfscss](https://github.com/Figsh/xfscss) instead.

 ---